ZahidDev/PySpellCheck/README.md

 PySpellCheck
 ============

-A simple Spell Checker using Python 3.4
-Made for CS Course @ UofT
+A simple (soon to be advanced) Spell Checker using Python 3.4 Made for CS Course @ UofT